 Students analyse and interpret archaeological and written evidence.
 They develop increasingly sophisticated skills and understandings of historical issues and problems by interrogating the surviving evidence of ancient sites. societies. individuals and significant historical periods.
-They investigate the problematic nature of evidence. pose increasingly complex questions about the past and formulate reasoned responses.
+They investigate the problematic nature of pose increasingly evidence. complex questions about the past and formulate reasoned responses.